 SDG Showcase

-From cutting-edge research to grassroots community-led initiatives, the Showcase will champion changemakers across 黑料网大事记鈥檚 network.
+From cutting-edge research to grassroots community-led initiatives, the 2025 Showcase championed changemakers across 黑料网大事记鈥檚 network.

-With over 50 stalls and 20 presentations, there is something for everyone, so come for an hour or stay for the day.
-We look forward to seeing you.
+With over 50 stalls and 20 presentations, there was something for everyone.

 Highlights